mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 ---
 title: 'IBM Service for VMware Cloud Hands-on Lab'
 ---

-This Hands-on Lab is designed to quickly enable you to setup a sandbox environment with no network segregation and DHCP.
-This will allow you deploy the product and exercise the functionality.
+This Hands-on Lab is designed to quickly enable you to set up a sandbox environment with no network segregation and DHCP.
+This will allow you to deploy the product and exercise the functionality.
 The intention is to effectively understand the value HDM has to offer for migration.

 # Lab Setup

-Setup the Lab without any network segregation with DHCP and connectivity to the target VCD cloud as shown in the _figure 1_.
+Set up the Lab without any network segregation, with DHCP and connectivity to the target VCD cloud, as shown in _figure 1_.

 _Figure 1: Lab Connectivity_
 ![alt_text](images/image3.png "image_tooltip")

-1. Setup the source environment.
+1. Set up the source environment.
-   1. Setup a <a name="single">Single Network</a> with DHCP service with IPs in 192.168.x.x
+   1. Set up a <a name="single">single network</a> with DHCP service with IPs in 192.168.x.x
-   1. Provision 2 servers with at least 96 GB RAM.
+   1. Provision two servers with at least 96 GB RAM.
-   1. Deploy and configure these 2 ESXi (6.5U2+ or 6.7) with Management on the Single Network
+   1. Deploy and configure these two ESXi (6.5U2+ or 6.7) with management on the single network
-   1. Deploy vCenter Server (6.5 or 6.7) and configure it over the Single Network.
+   1. Deploy vCenter Server (6.5 or 6.7) and configure it over the single network.
-   1. Add the ESXi to the vCenter.
+   1. Add ESXi to vCenter.
-   1. Provision <a name="shared-ds">Shared datastore</a> with at least 1 TB storage.
+   1. Provision a <a name="shared-ds">shared datastore</a> with at least 1 TB storage.
    1. Configure the two ESXi into a cluster
-   1. Add the shared storage to the 2 ESXi within the cluster.
+   1. Add the shared storage to the two ESXi within the cluster.

-Your on-premises configuration is over now we will configure the target cloud.
+The on-premises configuration is now complete.
+The target cloud can now be configured.

-1. Setup Networking on target VCS cloud
+1. Set up networking on the target VCS cloud
-   1. In the step below, ensure you make the configurations with DHCP.
+   1. In the step below, be sure to make the configurations using DHCP.
-   1. Please follow the step in [IPSec tunnel configuration](http://docs.primaryio.com/hdm%20documentation/vcs/network%20planning/ipsec%20tunnel#planning-and-preparation-single-network)
+   1. Please follow the steps in [IPSec tunnel configuration](http://docs.primaryio.com/hdm%20documentation/vcs/network%20planning/ipsec%20tunnel#planning-and-preparation-single-network)
-   1. The we will refer to the network created on cloud as the cloud Single Network.
+   1. The network created on cloud will be referred to as the cloud Single Network.
-   1. After the IPSec tunnel is complete you will have Networks configured on the target cloud and a IPSec tunnel to connect to it.
+   1. After the IPSec tunnel is complete, the networks will be configured on the target cloud and an IPSec tunnel will be connect to it.
-   1. Setup a DHCP service on the cloud Single Network.
+   1. Set up DHCP service on the cloud Single Network.

-Test connectivity.
+Test for connectivity.

-1. Test that the target cloud  can be accessed from source environment.
+1. Test to ensure that the target cloud can be accessed from the source environment.
-1. Deploy a TestVM1 on the source with Network connected to the Single Network.
+1. Deploy a TestVM1 on the source with the network connected to the Single Network.
 1. Deploy another TestVM2 on the target cloud connected to the Single Network.
 1. ssh into TestVM1 and try to connect to TestVM2.
-1. If you are able to connect successfully you setup is operational.
+1. If you are able to connect successfully, the setup is operational.

-# Step 2/8 : Downloading PrimaryIO HDM
+# Step 2: Downloading PrimaryIO HDM

 ```